fbpx

 Fatty Liver in Pregnancy

 One other topic to discuss when answering what causes fatty liver in a woman is being pregnant.
-A rare but serious condition is called acute fatty liver of pregnancy or AFLP.
-The liver cells have too much fat, causing damage.

-Doctors don’t’ know the exact cause, but it could be a genetic problem with how the liver breaks fats down.
+Doctors don’t know the exact cause, but it could be a genetic problem with how the liver breaks fats down.

 The risk factors for AFLP include having your first pregnancy, being pregnant with a boy, pregnancy with twins or more, and being thin.

 Symptoms of AFLP include nausea and vomiting, upper right side belly pain, feeling unwell, confusion, tiredness, and headache.
-It can also cause the eyes, skin, and mucus membranes yellowing.

 Hypothyroidism

 Women tend to have more hypothyroidism than men, and the thyroid hormones play a key role in fat metabolism in the liver.
-Thyroid hormones also change the accumulation of hepatic fat, which could lead to fibrosis in some women.

 Can You Reverse Fatty Liver?

 With NAFLD, you can often take steps to reverse the condition and prevent further complications and damage.
-Some of the general lifestyle changes you can make that can help with NAFLD include:

 • Treating other health conditions may help fatty liver.
-For example, ensure you receive appropriate treatment if you have polycystic ovary syndrome, hypothyroidism, diabetes, high cholesterol or sleep apnea.
+For example, ensure you receive appropriate treatment if you have polycystic ovary syndrome, hypothyroidism, diabetes, high cholesterol, or sleep apnea.

 • Changing your diet can help lower the fat in your liver and help your overall health and wellness.
 The Mediterranean diet appears to be helpful for liver health.